lsst-ts/ts_ofc/doc/content.rst

 * **OFCCalculationOfIota**: OFC calculation of IOTA class.
 This is a child class of OFCCalculation class.
 * **OFCCalculationOfSh**: OFC calculation of Shack-Hartmann camera class.
 This is the concrete child class of OFCCalculationOfIota class.
 * **OFCCalculationOfCmos**: OFC calculation of CMOS class.
 This is the concrete child class of OFCCalculationOfIota class.
-* **SensorWavefrontError**: Sensor wavefront error class.
-This class contains the information of sensor Id and related wavefront error.
-The details will be populated by the MTAOS and pass to the child class of OFCCalculation to do the calculation.
 * **CameraHexapodCorrection**: Camera hexapod correction class.
 This class contains the position correction to let the MTAOS to apply to subsystem.
 * **M2HexapodCorrection**: M2 hexapod correction class.
 This class contains the position correction to let the MTAOS to apply to subsystem.
 * **M1M3Correction**: M1M3 correction class.
 This class contains the actuator force correction to let the MTAOS to apply to subsystem.